adityabk33/Spot_option_price_simulator/README.md

 - Construction of **arbitrage-free synthetic call price surfaces** from real spot data (Amazon, Apple).
 - Market simulation using **normalizing flows** and autoencoders, as in the paper.
 - Creation of both **single-asset and multi-asset spot price simulators**.
-- **Deep Hedging** via reinforcement learning, applied to the payoff of a basket option on these assets.
+- **Deep Hedging** via reinforcement learning, applied to the payoff of a basket option on these assets with transaction cost.
 - All code is in Jupyter Notebooks; data includes `.ipynb` notebooks and Excel files.

 ---